 What Is Consumer Awareness?

-Consumer awareness is the act that consumers perform to shield themselves from marketplace exploitation by practicing their rights and gaining enough information about the products and services that they consume.
+Consumer awareness is the act that consumers perform to shield themselves from marketplace exploitation by gaining enough information about the offerings they consume and by practicing their consumer rights.

 The process of consumer awareness requires governments to intervene, as it is a matter of public welfare.